 The Company's corporate offices and the headquarters for the Roto-Rooter Group are located in Cincinnati, Ohio.
-Roto-Rooter has manufacturing and distribution center facilities in West Des Moines, Iowa and has 68 office and service facilities in 27 states.
-Vitas, headquartered in Miami, operates 41 programs from 75 leased facilities in 15 states and the District of Columbia.
+Roto-Rooter has manufacturing and distribution center facilities in West Des Moines, Iowa and has 69 office and service facilities in 27 states.
+Vitas, headquartered in Miami, operates 43 programs from 79 leased facilities in 15 states and the District of Columbia.

-All "owned" property is held in fee and is subject to the security interests of the holders of our debt instruments issued in connection with the Company's merger with Vitas.
-The leased properties have lease terms ranging from one year to fourteen years.
+All "owned" property is held in fee and is subject to the security interests of the holders of our debt instruments.
+The leased properties have lease terms ranging from one year to nine years.
 Management does not foresee any difficulty in renewing or replacing the remainder of its current leases.
 The Company considers all of its major operating properties to be maintained in good operating condition and to be generally adequate for present and anticipated needs.